 ~ Aug 3rd : Carrie of Ginger Lemon Girl

 The Self-Care Retreat takes place in both July and December.
 It’s important to note that I passed on the December edition because saying “No” to joining in then equated to my own self-care at the time.
-So it seems appropriate that this time I’ve decided to join in and discuss the power of saying “No.”
+So it seems appropriate that this time I’ve decided to join in this time around and share the power of saying “No.”

 Now before I go on, some of you might be thinking, wait a minute, I thought I’m supposed to say “yes” to everything and carpe diem.
 Admittedly, that is a philosophy that I try to follow.
 Live life to the fullest and all that, but a lot of “clutter” can quickly become part of the equation with saying “yes” and I don’t think that’s the true intent of that approach.

-Today I’m going to talk about some times I’ve said “No” during the last few months.
+Today I’m going to talk about some of the times that I’ve said “No” during the last few months.
 The results have surprised even me.
-I plan to say “no” more often, not only for my own self care, but also to the surprising “betterment” of others when I pull back by saying “no.”
+I plan to say “no” more often, not only for my own self care but also to the surprising “betterment” of others when I pull back by saying “no.”

 Follow TUT to Keep On Track with Self Care